InvictusStella/WebProgrammingCSE206/README.md

 ### UPDATE

 * Student index, exams, courses pages
-* For some reason i am getting a syntax error in php code and it also locks every part of the page except icon for some reason.
+* For some reason i am getting a syntax error in php code and it also locks every part of the page except icon in student pages.
 I am confused.